frequency-chain/frequency/designdocs/provider_registration.md

 vary based on the amount of verifable information given on a registration attempt.
 The latter may allow us to place more trust into providers that do not have traditional business attributes.
+### Provider Deregistration
+Currently, the Provider MSA id cannot be retired once it is registered.
+The current version does not outline a way to completely revoke the Provider status.
+In the future, Provider MSA id may be deregistered, with their MSA id removed from the Provider Registry and any associated delegations revoked.

 ## Glossary
 TBD.